verena-yacoub/SDCND-P5/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.
 * training images were first read and loaded
-* HOG features were extracted using `skimage.hog()` function and different parameters were explored Below, is an example image of HOG feature extraction from a car and a noncar image, where the parameters are:
+* HOG features were extracted using `skimage.feature.hog()` function and different parameters were explored Below, is an example image of HOG feature extraction from a car and a noncar image, where the parameters are:
 orientation=11
 Pixels per cell=8